Skip navigation

 In the past five decades, despite having a powerful law, the situation has not substantially improved.
-There are over six hundred irregular settlements where more than fifty thousand families, totalling around two hundred thousand people, live.
+There are over six hundred irregular settlements where more than fifty thousand families, totaling around two hundred thousand people, live.
 These settlements suffer from legal insecurity, physical deficiencies, and lack basic services.

 The state implemented various programs to address this issue, which are now consolidated under the Directorate of Social and Urban Integration.
 These programs include Neighborhood Improvement, relocations, and a mitigation program known as “Plan Juntos” (Plan Together).